 TP-Link Cloud service provides a better way to manage your cloud devices.
-Log in to your router with a TP-Link ID, and you can easily monitor and manage your home network when you are out and about via the Tether app.
+Log in to your router with a TP-Link ID, and you can easily monitor and manage your home network when you are out and about via the Tether app on your smartphone or tablet.
 To ensure that your router stays new and gets better over time, the TP-Link Cloud will notify you when an important firmware upgrade is avaliable.
 Surely you can also manage multiple TP-Link Cloud devices with a single TP-Link ID.